 From a horror point of view, Purged gets the big thumbs up from me but there is much more to it than that.
 As someone who has been immersed in the Christian world for most of my adult life (I was director of music at the same church from 1998 until I moved away in 2015), much of the church based sections really resonated with me.
 On more than on occasion, I found myself recognising people or situations in the events unfolding on the page.
 And I never thought I’d see the name Matt Redman pop up in a horror story (In case you don’t recognise the name, he’s a very popular writer and performer of Christian pop songs, many of which are used as congregational hymns in modern churches)!

 As well as satisfying my spiritual and horror-fan sides, Purged also spoke to me as a child of Generation-X. Peter’s writing style is casual, almost to the point of being flippant, but it works.
 He narrates with little humorous asides and pop-culture references which only someone who grew up in the 70s and 80s would really understand the full meaning of.
 At times reading Purged felt like I was hanging out with old school friends telling each other thrilling tales of terror and derring-do!

-I really enjoyed Purged and would encourage Christians as well as horror and crime fans to give this a go.
+I really enjoyed Purged and while it’s clearly aimed at horror and crime fans, I’d encourage Christians to give this a go too.
 Be warned though, once you venture into the mysterious world of Hobbs Hill, you won’t want to leave!